 Circle’s task was to answer these questions and identify the best pricing strategy.

-Three considerations were central to our approach:
+Premier Farnell needed b2b new service research, and there were three considerations were central to our approach:

 - Premier Farnell was going to make major commercial decisions on the basis of the research so it needed to be highly reliable